symfony/symfony-docs/components/dom_crawler.rst

 .. note::

     While possible, the DomCrawler component is not designed for manipulation of the DOM or re-dumping HTML/XML.
-However the DomCrawler will attempt to automatically fix your HTML to match the official specification.
-Take note about this behaviour as you could be working with a different DOM after it has been parsed with the DomCrawler.

 Installation
 ------------